theogiraudet/Bookshelf/docs/modules/color.md

   **Storage `bs:out color.rgb_to_int`**: {nbt}`int` Color as an integer.
 ```

-*Change the color of the nearest zombie's leather helmet using the RGB format:*
+*Example: Change the color of the nearest zombie's leather helmet using the RGB format:*

 ```mcfunction
 # Summon a test subject